jowsy/bim-net-interactive/readme.md

 - [ ] Python

 ### Prequisities
+- [x] Git
 - [x] VSCode
 - [x] VSCode Polyglot Notebook Extension
 - [x] Autodesk Revit 2024

 ## How to get started
+1. Clone this repo

-1. Open Visual Studio Code and open folder /src as working directory.
+2. Open Visual Studio Code and open folder /src as working directory.
 Make sure that Polyglot Notebook extension is installed!
-2. Open GetStarted.ipynb and follow instructions.
+3. Open GetStarted.ipynb and follow instructions.
 In the notebook you will run code to build necessary assemblies, packages and installing addins.

 ## License